NearNodeFlash/NearNodeFlash.github.io/docs/guides/storage-profiles/readme.md

 ## Keeping The Default Profile Updated

-An upgrade of nnf-sos may include updates to the `placeholder` profile.
+An upgrade of nnf-sos may include updates to the `template` profile.
 It may be necessary to manually copy these updates into the `default` profile.

 # Profile Parameters